Pushing the limits of self-supervised speaker verification using regularized distillation framework: Introduction

-To further alleviate this problem, we propose two regularization terms applied to embeddings.
+Inspired by \cite{BardesPL22}, we propose two regularization terms applied to embeddings to further alleviate this problem in speaker verification task.
 One regularization term guarantees the diversity of the embeddings within a batch, while the other regularization term decorrelates the variables of each embedding.
-In order to effectively capture the utterance-dependent variability into the embedding, three kinds of augmentation strategies - WavAugment \cite{snyder2018x}, SpecAugment \cite{park2019specaugment} and Acoustic feature shuffling \cite{li2022acoustic} are investigated.
+In order to effectively capture the utterance-dependent variability into the embedding, three kinds of augmentation strategies - WavAugment \cite{SnyderGSPK18}, SpecAugment \cite{ParkCZCZCL19} and Acoustic feature shuffling \cite{LiFCGSD22} are investigated.
 Experimental results indicate that the proposed Regularized DINO framework (RDINO) can significantly boost the performance of self-supervised speaker verification.